jespersoderlund/mqttloadapp/README.md

 ````
 ## Examples
 ### Create Load Configuration
-Create a load configuration with 2 functions.
+Create a load configuration with 2 functions, publishing values to the "foo/expr" topic at a rate of 5 per minute.
 One with random int values between 10 and 100 assigned to variable y.
 Another one with calculating the cosine of the scaled number of ticks, by a factor of 10.
 So that the first value will have a value of cos(0.1), second one cos(0.2) and the 100th will have cos(10.9), this function value will be assigned variable when instantiating the template.
 ````
 {
     "functions": [